Estimated reading time: 6 minutes

-1. Device Modifiers
+1. Google Bid Modifiers

-Mobile.
-You’re tired of hearing about it.
+Mobile responsiveness; you’re tired of hearing about it.
 We get it.
 But have a look at the data.
 Your site IS getting a lot of mobile traffic.
 If you’re like most of us, it’s probably more than half and your ad campaigns may perform very differently across devices.
 Dig into the numbers a bit – with Google Analytics – you may find that your campaigns aren’t even profitable on mobile.

 2. Amazon Pay